To our U of T Engineering community

 - Undergraduate students: There is a petition process that can help mitigate the impact via extensions or exceptions to deadlines.
 You can read more about this process at https://undergrad.engineering.utoronto.ca/petitions/term-work-petitions/, and reach out to your Academic Advisors (through the advising portal or by email).

-- Graduate students: Those who feel that they may need an extension or exception to deadlines should consult with their course instructor/supervisor as soon as possible.
+- Graduate students: Those who feel that they may need an extension or exception to deadlines should consult with their course instructor/supervisor.
 Graduate students who need advice about requesting academic considerations can contact the graduate administrator in their home department or institute.

 Mental Health Resources for Students